 Optional modules are indicative and available subject to numbers.

-Year one includes practical lab skills and research skills, alongside a taster of the various pathway options.
+Year 1 includes practical lab skills and research skills, alongside a taster of the various pathway options.

-Year two introduces the biochemical and molecular processes which are altered in various human diseases.
+Year 2 introduces the biochemical and molecular processes which are altered in various human diseases.
 You'll also develop your employability skills in the 'Career Skills' study block.

-The placement year will follow year two, if opted for.
+The placement year will follow year 2, if opted for.

-In year three you are given as much choice as possible to follow your interests.
+In year 3, you're given as much choice as possible to follow your interests.
 Your only compulsory module will be the 'Final Year Project'.
-This will be a research project, which allows you to bring together the skills developed during year one and two.
+This will be a research project, which allows you to bring together the skills developed during years 1 and 2.